DarkLinkRT/DarkLinkRT/README.md

 Hi 👋
 ===========================================

-My name is Jorge (but DarkLinkRT in my social media and games :p).
+My name is Jorge (DarkLinkRT in my social media and games :p).
 I speak Spanish but I'm using my little knowledge in English for this occasion.
 4 Years coding in BackEnd Languages!
 Working full time and studying programming in between!
 JavaScript was my first language and I'm currently pursuing a Full-Stack roadmap.